 In a pinch: Harissa

 Italian seasoning is a herb blend that contains many of the same ingredients found in za’atar.
-The herbs in most Italian seasoning include oregano, marjoram and thyme.
+The herbs in most Italian seasonings include oregano, marjoram, and thyme.
 This blend can provide much of the fragrance and many of the same flavor notes as za’atar, making it an effective substitute.